PRINT EDITION NOTES

 Ryder saw this warehouse ruin as a hidden local landmark, one that might be transformed by the frame of his camera into a source of dramatic and abstract pictorial beauty.
 The Treasure Island series is an expression of photography as art, but with its subject made poignant by the fact that the site was at high risk for demolition.
 It has since fully disappeared, except for this photographic record.

-BLM (Black Lives Matter):
+BLM (Black Lives Matter) on metal:

 Stop Asian Hate

-Angela Davs Corner
+Angela Davis Corner

 In the wake of the George Floyd murder, downtown Oakland exploded with public protest art not only pointedly condeming chronic institutionalization of hate crimes but also forcefully declaring multicultural solidarity across ethnic and gender lines.
 The vast majority of those art works are no longer present, intact, or visible anywhere commonly known even by Oaklanders.
 Much of it is known to have been destroyed.
 The Oaktown series' artwork on metal provides permanency to the otherwise disappearing artistic statements of that historical public work.